stuartMoorhouse/elastic-agent-builder-workflow-siem-demo/README.md

 ## Resetting the Demo

-To run the demo again without rebuilding VMs (~30 seconds):
+To run the demo again without rebuilding VMs:

 ```bash
 # From the project root (not the red team VM)